 • Meet the qualifications for the identified project

-• Be fully admitted to the master’s program, maintain full-time enrollment status, and good academic standing (3.0 or higher) throughout the term of the scholarship.
+• Maintain full-time enrollment status, and good academic standing (3.0 or higher) throughout the term of the scholarship.

 • Complete a FAFSA form with the Office of Financial Aid (if applicable; does not apply to international students).

-• Work closely with the assigned faculty member on the pre-determined research project for the fall and spring semester
+• Work closely with the assigned faculty member on the pre-determined research project for the spring and summer or spring and fall semesters.

 • Maintain regular communication with the assigned faculty member who monitors the student’s progress in the project.